 Here are some useful tips in implementing Software Asset Management into your company or organization.

 - Conduct an internal review of processes by consulting your IT team to determine if your company has one point of contact for software requests or if anyone has admin rights, which can make shadow IT easy to creep in.

 - Identify any loopholes by auditing your current software programs, you can identify duplications, unused or underutilized software.

 - Calculate the cost and the need by identifying the must-haves and nice-to-haves in your software and IT assets, and research alternatives that are less expensive.

 - Optimize workflows by ensuring that your software license inventory is tracked according to a uniform set of standards.

 - Clearly define your expectations by establish guidelines for new software purchases for all employees.

 Pick the right tool for the job

-We've built BlueTally to help all kinds of companies and organizations manage the depreciation of their most important assets - both physical and digital.
-Learn more about BlueTally and get started for free with our simple asset management system.
+We've built BlueTally to help all kinds of companies and organizations manage their most important assets - both physical and digital.
+Learn more about BlueTally and get started with our free and simple asset management software.